 To combat opioid abuse, the program advocates using medicinal marijuana to combat pain.
 Studies have shown that the compounds in cannabis can be effective at treating pain while reducing the risk of addiction.

 Medical marijuana is legal in 29 states and DC.
 It’s also impossible to overdose on weed, experts say, which can dramatically reduce overdose deaths.
 Vaporizers are the best method for medical marijuana users to get fast relief.
-In fact, the Volcano Digit vaporizer is approved for medical marijuana patients in Israel.
+In fact, the Volcano vaporizer is approved for medical marijuana patients in Israel.

 Step 2: Get Moving